Unit 27 - PyWPS intro¶

 OGC Web Processing Service standard provides rules for standardizing inputs and outputs (requests and responses) for geospatial processing services.
 The standard also defines how a client can request the execution of a process, and how the output from the process is handled.
 It defines an interface that facilitates the publishing of geospatial processes and clients discovery of and binding to those processes.
 The data required by the WPS can be delivered across a network or they can be available at the server. (source: PyWPS documentation)

-This unit shows how to write your own WPS processes.
+This unit shows how to create your own WPS processes.
 The processes will be tested in PyWPS demo environment.

 Important